MUHESI/poo-e-commerce-front/README.md

 - See the orders
 - Create an item
 - Add more admin users
+## Some of the Major technologies used:
+1. Typescript
+2. Reactjs
+3. Javascript
+4. Scss
+5. Material-Ui

+## Important scripts
+ - npm install
+ - npm run dev

 ## Contribute to the project
 you can contribute to the project: